t-cousins/Kaggle-Algorithmic-Trading-Challenge/README.md

 * **/testing**: errors for each individual price for each prediction are stored here for later analysis in the format *errors_modelName_predict.csv*

 Full setup details are included in the notebook.

-**The notebook is best rendered in the browser using nbviewer at this [link](https://nbviewer.jupyter.org/github/t-cousins/Kaggle-Algorithmic-Trading-Challenge/blob/master/Algorithmic_Trading_Challenge.ipynb) rather than GitHub.**